dan-online/autopulse/README.md

 - **Checks**: checks the file exists before updating the target and optionally waits for the file to match a provided hash
 - **Reliability**: uses a database to store the state of the scan requests
 - **Webhooks**: allow for notifications to be sent when a file is ready to be processed with webhooks such as Discord
+- **User-Interface**: provides a simple web interface to view/add scan requests

 ## Getting Started

 ### Docker

-The easiest way to get started with autopulse is to use the provided [Docker image](https://hub.docker.com/r/danonline/autopulse)
+The easiest way to get started with autopulse is to use the provided [docker image](https://hub.docker.com/r/danonline/autopulse)

 #### Tags

 - `latest` - full image with support for postgres/sqlite
 - `latest-postgres` - smaller image that only supports Postgres
 - `latest-sqlite` - smaller image that only supports SQLite
+- `ui` - self-hostable UI for autopulse

 #### Compose